lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

 	-> (string-append hash160+version ^)
 	"00010966776006953d5567439e5e39f86a0d273beed61967f6"

-The final result is the same Bitcoin address, in hexadecimal format, as tje example.
+The final result is the Bitcoin address from the example, in hexadecimal format.
 The Bitcoin wiki article performs one more step to convert to [Base58Check encoding][bwiki:b58], which is the standard representation for Bitcoin addresses.
 We'll look at Base58Check encoding in the next post!